kangks/amazon-freertos/README.md

 }
 ```

-To setup your Thing, and update credentials file, type the command: python SetupAWS.py setup
+To setup your Thing, and update credentials file, go to `amazon-freertos/tools/aws_config_quick_start/`, type the command `python SetupAWS.py setup`

 For more details of quick start can be found in https://github.com/aws/amazon-freertos/tree/master/tools/aws_config_quick_start#script-to-setup-the-aws-resources-through-command-line